spawnfest/raml_ama_ding_dong/README.md

 ## How do I use this thing?

 The best way to learn a little about RAML is to use it to build something.
-This example will walk you through the construction of a two action API for creating and using short URL redirects.
+This example will walk you through the construction of a two-action API for creating and using short URL redirects.
 This is enough to show much of the functionality of RAML.